Azerbaijan Soviet Socialist Republic: Pre-secession

 In the 1960s, signs of a structural crisis in the Soviet system began to emerge.
 Azerbaijan's crucial oil industry lost its relative importance in the Soviet economy, partly because of a shift of oil production to other regions of the Soviet Union and partly because of the depletion of known oil resources accessible from land, while offshore production was not deemed cost-effective.
 As a result, Azerbaijan had the lowest rate of growth in productivity and economic output among the Soviet republics, with the exception of Tajikistan.
 Ethnic tensions, particularly between Armenians and Azerbaijanis began to grow, but the violence was suppressed.
 In an attempt to end the growing structural crisis, the government in Moscow appointed Heydar Aliyev as the first secretary of the Communist Party of Azerbaijan in 1969.
 Aliyev temporarily improved the economic conditions and promoted alternative industries to the declining oil industry, such as cotton.
 He also consolidated the republic's ruling elite, which now consisted almost entirely of ethnic Azerbaijanis, thus reverting the previous trends of sblizheniye.
 In 1982 Aliyev was made a member of the Communist Party's Politburo in Moscow.
 In 1987, when perestroika was implemented, he was forced to retire by Soviet leader Mikhail Gorbachev, whose reform policies he opposed.

 Secession

-The late 1980s, during the Gorbachev era, were characterized by increasing unrest in the Caucasus, initially over the Nagorno-Karabakh issue.
+In the Gorbachev era, the late 1980s were characterized by increasing unrest in the Caucasus, initially over the Nagorno-Karabakh issue.
 The ethnic strife revealed the shortcomings of the Communist Party as a champion of national interests and, in the spirit of glasnost, independent publications and political organizations began to emerge.
 Of these organizations, by far the most prominent was the Popular Front of Azerbaijan (PFA), which by the fall of 1989 had a lot of popular support.
 The movement supported independence from the USSR.